[K8s] Deploying Nginx + PHP-FPM on K8s and accessing it with your own domain

 FROM php:8.3-fpm RUN mkdir -p /var/www/vhosts/shira-test.com/public_html COPY ./app/info.php /var/www/vhosts/shira-test.com/public_html/info.php EXPOSE 9000

-→ This is a Docker file that creates a PHP-FPM container.
+→ This is a Dockerfile to create a PHP-FPM container.

-Copy the local php file to the Docker container and open port 9000.
+It copies local PHP files onto the Docker container and opens port 9000.

 ./php-fpm/app/info.php